dariemjnr/SimpleStorage/README.md

 function store(uint256 _favoriteNumber) public
 ```

-Stores a new favorite number in the contract's primary variable.
+Stores a new favourite number in the contract's primary variable.
 - Emits `FavoriteNumberUpdated` when the value changes
 - No access restrictions - any address can call this function